HISTORY OF THE VICKERS THEATRE, THREE OAKS, MI

 1911

-The Fairyland Theatre was originally owned by Frank Lee and Clarence Perham.
-Lee soon purchased his partner’s interest in the business and the theatre became known as the“Lee Theatre”.Members of the Lee family were intimately involved in running the theatre.
-Before the talkies, Bea McGrath (Lee’s daughter) ran the box office and played in the orchestra; son Eldon Lee played the coronet; and Mrs. Lee (Ada) played the drums and occasionally a player piano.
-Les Lee (Grandson), remembered tearing tickets at the theatre as an 11 year old boy.
+The Fairyland Theatre (located where Alapash is currently) was originally owned by Frank Lee and Clarence Perham.
+After Lee purchased his partner’s share, the theatre became known as Lee’s Theatre.
+The Lee family played an active role in its daily operation.
+Before the era of sound films, Bea McGrath (Lee’s daughter) ran the box office and played in the orchestra, her brother Eldon Lee played the cornet, and their mother, Ada Lee, played the drums and occasionally the player piano.
+Les Lee, Frank Lee’s grandson, fondly recalled tearing tickets at the theatre as an 11-year-old boy.

 1929